|This page is current as of December 2023.

 Darrell L. Bock – Luke 1:1-9:50 & Luke 9:51-24:53 (Baker Exegetical Commentary on the New Testament).
 The clear and unanimous leader in the field is this 2,100-page two-volume set by Darrell Bock.
 It receives accolades for being thorough but not dense, for being conservative, and for having plenty of theological discussion that makes it especially useful for sermon preparation.
 D.A.
 Carson praises the volumes for being “recent, comprehensive, well written, and intelligent.”
 Do note that Bock has written two other volumes on Luke but that if you own these, you will not need the others.
 (Amazon: Volume 1 & Volume 2, Westminster Books: Volume 1 & Volume 2, Logos: Volume 1 & Volume 2)

 Robert H. Stein – Luke (New American Commentary).
 Stein’s 642-page commentary is positively small next to Bock’s.
 It is considered an intermediate-level commentary that may be a little too advanced for the casual reader; the pastor or scholar well-versed in Greek may want to pass it up in favor of Bock and Marshall (see below).
 One benefit of this commentary is that it is reasonably-priced and thus good value for the money.
-(Amazon)
+(Amazon, Logos)

 Leon Morris – Luke (Tyndale New Testament Commentaries).
 The inherent and deliberate limits of the Tyndale New Testament Commentaries means that this volume is relatively short (370 pages) and written at a popular level.
 This is the entry-level commentary for those who would like just one volume on Luke.
 Morris has written commentaries on many books of the Bible and they are uniformly sound even if they are rarely considered the top of the class.
-(Amazon, Westminster Books)
+(Amazon, Logos)

 Joel Green – The Gospel of Luke (New International Commentary on the New Testament).
 Most commentators on the commentaries commend this volume, D.A.
 Carson among them, though he offers caveats.
 He says it is “full of thoughtful interaction with contemporary scholarship, but I do not think it is either as rigorous or as accurate as the work of Luke.”
 He suggests that its unique strength is narrative historiography and discourse analysis.
 If you, like me, don’t know what that means, then perhaps choose one of the other volumes!
-(Amazon, Westminster Books)
+(Amazon, Westminster Books, Logos)

 Of course there are many other volumes on Luke that we could consider.
 Philip Ryken’s contribution to the Reformed Expository Commentary series is too new to have gained many reviews, but I always find Ryken a steady guide and a helpful expositor with his sermon-based commentaries.
 This two-volume set is ideal for devotional reading or for a pastor looking for a model of fine expository preaching.
-(Amazon, Westminster Books)
+(Amazon, Westminster Books, Logos)